 Northern Trust's subsidiary banks located outside the U.S. are also subject to regulatory capital requirements in the jurisdictions in which they operate.
-As of September 30, 2014, each of Northern Trust's subsidiaries, including the Bank, had capital ratios above their specified minimum requirements.
+As of December 31, 2014, each of Northern Trust's subsidiaries, including the Bank, had capital ratios above their specified minimum requirements.

-Refer to Note 30 within Northern Trust's 2013 Annual Report and page 12 of Northern Trust's 2013 Annual Report for a description of restrictions on transactions between the Corporation and its subsidiaries.
+➤ Refer to Note 30 to the consolidated financial statements included within Northern Trust's 2014 Annual Report and page 10 of Northern Trust's 2014 Annual Report for a description of restrictions on transactions between the Corporation and its subsidiaries.